Behind the camera: MacArthur’s official photographer Gaetano Faillace

 Taking the picture

-In 1945 a meeting was arranged for MacArthur and Emperor Hirohito to meet and to discuss how to save the his throne.
-Arriving at 10:00 on September 27, 1945 in his custom made Rolls Royce the Emperor and his entourage of Imperial guards and advisers were greeted by American SCAP officials Faubion Bowers and Bonner Fellers.
+In 1945 a meeting was arranged for MacArthur and Emperor Hirohito to meet and to discuss how to save his throne.
+Arriving at 10:00 on September 27, 1945, in his Rolls Royce the Emperor and his entourage of Imperial guards and advisers, were greeted by American SCAP officials Faubion Bowers and Bonner Fellers.
 The Americans saluted the Emperor and he first bowed to them and then shook their hands.
 Bowers then took the Emperor’s top hat which seemed to alarm Hirohito who as the God Emperor of the Japanese people was not used to be people taking things from him.
 As the American officer was taking the hat MacArthur burst into the room:

 in that stentorian voice of burnished gold that thrilled everyone who heard it, ‘You are very, very welcome, sir!'”
 It was the first time Bowers had ever heard the general say ‘sir’ to anyone.
 The supreme commander reached out to clasp the Emperor’s hand, and the emperor simultaneously bowed so deeply that the handshake ended up taking place above his head. — Embracing Defeat by John Dower